Commercial Low Slope Roofing

 Innovative commercial low slope roofing solutions

 CertainTeed leads the way in smart, energy-saving commercial low slope roofing products that help you meet new building standards.
-For instance, our CoolStar™products such as Flintlastic® SA Cap FR CoolStar® and Flintlastic® GTA CoolStar® with solar-reflective surfaces meet ENERGY STAR® and California Title 24 requirements, and offer several installation advantages.
+For instance, our CoolStar™products such as Flintlastic® SA Cap FR CoolStar® and Flintlastic® GTA CoolStar® with solar-reflective surfaces meet ENERGY STAR® requirements, can be used to comply with 2016 California Title 24 Part 6 Cool Roof Requirements, and offer several installation advantages.

 Workmanship is key